Macmod/godap/README.md

 * `-s`,`--schema` - Load GUIDs from schema on initialization (default: `false`)
 * `--kdc` - Address of the KDC to use with Kerberos authentication (optional: only if the KDC differs from the specified LDAP server)
 * `--timefmt` - Time format for LDAP timestamps.
 Options: eu, us, [iso8601](https://en.wikipedia.org/wiki/ISO_8601), or define your own using [go time format](https://go.dev/src/time/format.go) (default: `eu`)
+* `--crt` - Path to a file containing the certificate to use for the bind
+* `--key` - Path to a file containing the private key to use for the bind
+* `--pfx` - Path to a file containing the PKCS#12 certificate to use for the bind

 ## Keybindings